How to create a great study plan!

 Creating a study plan

-Creating a study plan is a good way to manage your time effectively to make sure you are able to complete all the work for your modules or topics before assessment deadlines and exams.
+Creating a study plan is a good way to manage your time effectively to make sure you are able to complete all the work for your modules or topics before assessment deadlines and exams, this is even more important when you’re working on lots of remote assignments or exams over the same period.
 Below is an example of a study planning method you can use to plan your time by month and make sure you’re using different study strategies to space out your learning.

 Types of study strategies